UiPath/ProcessMining-devkit-connector/documentation/system_specific.md

 ## How to extend the connector

 ### Adding attributes
-\<Describe how to add attributes to the connector.>
+\<Describe steps that are specific to this connector when adding attributes.>

 ### Adding activities
-\<Describe how to add activities to the connector.>
+\<Describe steps that are specific to this connector when adding activities.>

 ## Limitations, known issues, common problems